BlessCSS/grunt-bless/README.md

 Override the Grunt option for this task.
 This will allow bless to overwrite the input file.

+**Changed in v0.2.0**, grunt-bless will refuse to overwrite the input file.
+To return to the old behavior, set this option to true.

 #### options.imports ####

 Type: `Boolean`